jpetazzo/dessine-moi-un-cluster/README.md

 After doing one or the other, `kubectl get all` will show you that a pod has been created, but it is still Pending.
 Why?

 Because we don't have a scheduler yet.
-And, most importantly ...
-We don't even have a node!
+And, most importantly... we don't even have a node!

 So let's start the Docker Engine.